timbosTours/FEM-dynamic-bar-chart/README-template.md

 ## Overview

 I really enjoyed this challenge.
 I decided to use Chart.js to build the chart so I could display the JSON data dynamically.
 This brought on a lot of challenges which led to a lot of great learning that I am very grateful for.
+I look forward to using Chart.js on more projects in the future.

 ### The challenge

 Users should be able to: